OUTDOOR. OUTREACH. THINK OUTSIDE THE PEW!

 5. What should I bring?

 Bring your Bible so that you can follow along with the pastor's message.
 If you don't have a Bible, we can give you a New Testament, and make recommendations about purchasing a Bible for yourself.
+(A great investment is the ESV Reformation Study Bible.)
 You might also bring along a notebook to make notes for yourself concerning what God is saying to you.
-On your way to LVPC, you might run by McDonalds and pick up coffee and a biscuit.
+You can stay in your car and listen to the service on the radio, but weather permitting, you'd probably rather sit in your own camp chair or on a blanket.

 6. Will someone be available to listen to me or pray with me?